What's new in version 2006 of Configuration Manager current branch

 You can now create Microsoft Defender antivirus policies in the Microsoft Endpoint Manager console and deploy them to Configuration Manager collections.
 For more information including detailed instructions and available settings, see the following articles:

-- Tenant attach: Onboard Configuration Manager clients to Microsoft Defender ATP from the admin center (preview)
+- Tenant attach: Onboard Configuration Manager clients to Microsoft Defender for Endpoint from the admin center (preview)

 - Tenant attach: Deploy endpoint security Antivirus policy from the admin center (preview)